KhyeLerk/testAdes1/README.md

 - Start working on advance back end APIs
 - Start working on mobile data viewer

+### Week 5:
+1. What did the team do this week
+- Completed interview with teacher

+2. What did the team plan to do next week
+- Work on justifications of existing wireframes

+### Week 6:
+1. What did the team do this week
+- Completed justifications on 12 wireframes

+2. What did the team plan to do the next week
+- Work on APIs for basic and advance, data and insert

 ## Setup

 1. Setup a Github account (Using any account)